 If you want to get some endorsement, you can message people and ask them to recommend you.
 Alternatively, you can endorse people yourself and see if they return the favour, they usually will.

-When you become a student with Learning People, you will have access to our exclusive CV Detox team.
-They are experts in all things career change; from optimising your CV to updating your LinkedIn to ensure it's showcasing your potential.
+When you become a student with Learning People, you will have access to our exclusive Career Services team.
+They are experts in all things career change; from optimising your CV to updating your LinkedIn to ensure it's showcasing your potential, and helping you navigate the complex jobs market.

 If you'd like to learn more about becoming a Learning People student, get in touch with our expert career consultants today.